 Some of our links are affiliated, we will earn a commission when you buy a service or product.
 This will have no extra cost for you.
 For further info please refer to our Privacy Policy

 Northern lights roaring above overnight.
 Dog-sledding through a pastel-colored landscape as the sun sets below the horizon at 2 in the afternoon.
 Reindeer feeding from your hand at local Sami camps.
-All these and much more is possible in Tromso, also written Tromsø, in Norway.
-All these beautiful and unique experiences come with a price, so how much does it cost to travel to Tromso?
-Is it possible to travel to Tromso on a budget and still have fun?
+All these and much more are possible in Tromso, also written Tromsø, in Norway.
+But the questions are:

 Is Tromso Expensive?
 Can we visit Tromso on a budget?

 Yes and Yes!
-If you’re planning a trip to the Arctic North of Norway, you’re probably a bit concerned about budgeting for your trip to Tromso.
-Many people think Tromso is expensive, and they’re not entirely wrong.
-Norway is one of the more expensive destinations to travel in the world, and as a result, Tromso is also an expensive destination.
+If you’re planning a trip to the Arctic North of Norway, you’re probably a bit concerned about budgeting for your trip to Tromso (and probably to any other Norwegian cities).

-Keep in mind that traveling to Tromso on a budget is still relatively high compared to other destinations.
-However, I found many things in Tromso to be more reasonably priced than I expected.
 That said, at the end of the day, I would never call it a budget destination.
 I do, however, think you can smartly plan your travel expenses so that you don’t minimize your experience, but you do minimize your costs in Tromso!

-How much does it cost to visit Tromso?
 I’m breaking down Tromso prices below, from accommodation to activities, food and transportation.
-So you can plan your Tromso travel budget wise and make the most of your trip and money.
+So you can plan your Tromso travel budget and make the most of your trip and money.

 I’m kicking off our Tromso trip costs with accommodation and what you can expect to pay for hotels and hostels there.

-Tromso accommodation costs – hotels, hostels and Airbnb prices
+Tromso Accommodation Costs: hotels, hostels and Airbnb prices

-While Norway does have a law which guarantees the right to wild camp (allemannsretten, or everyman’s right), you have to be at least 150 meters away from an inhabited house – hard to do in a city as compact and busy as Tromso!
-Plus, if you’re visiting Tromso in winter, you’re likely not in the mood for camping, anyway.
+While Norway does have a law that guarantees the right to wild camping (allemannsretten, or everyman’s right), you have to be at least 150 meters away from an inhabited house – hard to do in a city as compact and busy as Tromso!

-Meanwhile, Tromso hotels tend to range from $200-300 USD/night and hostels from $50 to 80 USD per bed/night.
-At the end of the day, it is all about the experience you want to have and how much money you can spend on your trip to Tromso.
+At the end of the day, it is all about the experience you want to have and how much money you can spend on your trip.

-I know accommodation is one of the biggest worries of any traveler, to help you choose the where to stay in Tromso that fits your pocket I made a list of hotels.
+I know accommodation is one of the biggest worries of any traveler, to help you choose where to stay in Tromso that fits your pocket I made a list of hotels.
 All of them are among the best hotels in Tromso.

 Best mid-range/luxury hotels in Tromso, Norway: